Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Abstract

 \section{Abstract}

-Reasoning is a core capability in artificial intelligence systems, for which large language models (LLMs) have recently shown remarkable progress. \emph{However}, most work focuses exclusively on deductive reasoning, which is problematic since other types of reasoning are also essential in solving real-world problems, and they are less explored.
-This work focuses on evaluating LLMs' inductive and abductive reasoning capabilities.
-We introduce a programmable and synthetic dataset, \dataset (pronounced \texttt{in-a-bid}), where each reasoning example consists of an incomplete world model and a set of observations.
-The task for the intelligent agent is to produce hypotheses to \emph{explain} observations under the incomplete world model to solve each reasoning example.
-We propose a new metric to evaluate the quality of hypotheses based on Occam's Razor.
-We evaluate and analyze some state-of-the-art LLMs.
-Our analysis shows that LLMs can perform inductive and abductive reasoning in simple scenarios, but struggle with complex world models and producing \emph{high-quality} hypotheses, even with popular reasoning-enhancing techniques such as in-context learning and RLVR. \footnote{All data and generation code are freely available at \url{https://github.com/byrantwithyou/inabhyd/}.}
+Non-deductive reasoning, encompassing inductive and abductive reasoning, is essential in addressing complex real-world questions.
+One key feature of inductive and abductive reasoning is that there are many valid hypotheses; the simplest ones (those that adhere to Occam's Razor) are often most useful.
+However, this aspect is ignored in recent work that evaluates the non-deductive reasoning capabilities of large language models (LLMs).
+This work fills this gap, focusing on understanding whether the inductive and abductive reasoning capabilities of LLMs adhere to Occam's Razor, while also examining the correctness of their reasoning.
+To accomplish this goal, we introduce a framework to synthetically generate reasoning questions that \emph{(a)} require inductive reasoning and abductive reasoning simultaneously; \emph{(b)} is readily extended to produce any abductive/inductive reasoning question expressible in first-order logic.
+The task for the intelligent agent is to produce hypotheses to \emph{explain} observations under a given world model.
+We also propose a new automated metric to assess whether hypotheses quantitatively adhere to Occam's Razor; those hypotheses that are correct and simplest are considered \emph{high-quality}.
+Our findings on state-of-the-art LLMs suggest that LLMs can perform inductive and abductive reasoning in simple scenarios, but struggle with complex world models and with producing \emph{high-quality} hypotheses, even with popular reasoning-enhancing techniques such as in-context learning and RLVR.